Founder success stories: Yena

 What do you believe are common mistakes that founders make?

 Another thing is - there's this narrative that has been prevalent for a long time, that you need a co-founder to start and grow a business.
 There is an old adage - if you want to go far, go together, but if you want to go fast, go alone.
-And actually, with an early stage startup, sometimes fast is better far.
+And actually, with an early stage startup, sometimes fast is better than far.

 The final thing people get wrong, I think, is - they raise money too quickly and don't really know what they're raising money for.